Gary's Books For Writers

 That accomplished, Gary helps you move on to absorb the next level of excellent writing.
 Together you will tackle the more intangible concepts and complex elements involved.
 Best of all (and, almost magically), you'll find the learning has been fun and, well . . . rather easy.

-NOTE: In his novel-writing courses Gary often referred to examples from Make Your Words Work, and, while it was a work-in-progress, his novel, Baffled in Boston, listed below.
+NOTE: In his novel-writing courses Gary often referred to examples from Make Your Words Work, and from his work-in-progress, which became the humorous mystery novel: Baffled in Boston, (listed below).

 (MAKE YOUR WORDS WORK was originally published in 1990 by Writer’s Digest Books; available as a 'Back In Print" book through The Author's Guild).